 A Purchase Order That Changed the Ownership of Enerquip (2007)

-In August of 2008, Nielson purchased Enerquip.
-He then added Jay Nielson, Tom Fitzsimmons, and Bill War to Enerquip’s board of directors.
+James Nielson then added Jay Nielson, Tom Fitzsimmons, and Bill War to Enerquip’s board of directors.
 Kirk Novak was named President & CEO of Enerquip.

 While Enerquip’s core business remained the same, it began a more intense pursuit into the pharmaceutical market.